spiridonov-oa/react-whiteboard-pdf/README.md

 <br/>

-## If you like this project you can help us with $1,000,000 donation or any other amount
+## If you like this project you can help us with any donation

 github: [github.com/sponsors/spiridonov-oa](https://github.com/sponsors/spiridonov-oa)
 patreon: [patreon.com/OlegSpiridonov](https://patreon.com/OlegSpiridonov)